Through the sacraments we are infused with God’s grace. They nourish and strengthen us as they express and build our faith.

 The sacraments are therefore essential parts of Catholic life, offering God’s support at those important times in our lives.

-For more information on each sacrament, please see the links opposite or feel free to contact the Parish Priest by phone or using our Contact form.
+Alternatively, please feel free to contact the Parish Priest by phone or using our Contact form.